tikv/website/content/docs/3.0/tasks/configure/limit.md

         Example:

         ```bash
-        >> stores set limit 20 // Set the upper limit of scheduling rate for all stores to be 20 scheduling tasks per minute.
+        # Set the upper limit of scheduling rate for all stores to be 20 scheduling tasks per minute.
+        » stores set limit 20
         ```

     - **`store limit <store_id> <rate>`**